 Earned media involves any promotional content your company didn’t create or pay for.

-Launching a successful PR campaign requires careful planning.
-Coverage and publicity aren’t handed to businesses—they have to be worked for.
+Launching successful PR campaigns requires careful planning.
+Coverage and publicity aren’t handed to businesses; they must be worked for.

-- Analyze the last 6 to 12 months in terms of PR
+1. Analyze the last six to 12 months in terms of PR

 Take a look at the recent PR surrounding your business and competitors.